jefflombard/sparc/docs/commands.md

         - `sparc test`
     - `sparc add jest` - installs Jest dependency and associated command shortcuts.
         - `sparc typeCheck`
-    - `sparc apex myClass` - creates a new apex class with name of `myClass`.
-    - `sparc component myComponent` - creates a new component with name of `myComponent`.

 - `sparc package` - builds a package that can easily be deployed to a production org.